Shubenacadie Sam

-Shubenacadie Sam is a Canadian groundhog who lives at the Shubenacadie Wildlife Park in the town of Shubenacadie, Nova Scotia.
+Shubenacadie Sam is a female Canadian groundhog who lives at the Shubenacadie Wildlife Park in the town of Shubenacadie, Nova Scotia.
 Every February 2, on Groundhog Day, Sam's shadow is closely observed at 08:00 AST to make the traditional prediction whether there will be an early spring.
 Due to Nova Scotia's Atlantic Time Zone, Sam makes the first Groundhog Day prediction in North America.

-The prediction ceremony is usually heralded by a bagpiper and town crier and draws an early-morning festive crowd of families and visitors.
-Shubenacadie Sam predicted a long winter in 2023.
-The live ceremony with members of the public resumed this year after being held virtual for the last two years as due to Covid-19 precautions.
+The prediction ceremony draws an early-morning festive crowd of about 200 families and visitors to the wildlife park, sometimes heralded by a groundhog mascot, bagpiper and town crier.
+The wildlife park, usually only open on weekends in the winter, changes its seasonal hours to open especially for the annual ritual.
+Shubenacadie Sam predicted a long winter in 2025.

 History

-The Shubenacadie Sam tradition began about 1987 and differs from most other famous groundhogs as he is not woken from hibernation for Groundhog Day.
+Nova Scotian Groundhog Day traditions arrived with German Foreign Protestant immigrants in the 1750s who settled around Lunenburg where the day was known as "Daks Day" (from the German dachs for badger) after the belief that badgers could predict the coming of spring on February 2.
+The Shubenacadie Sam tradition at the wildlife park began about 1987 and differs from most other famous groundhogs as he is not woken from hibernation for Groundhog Day.
 By 2018, four ground hogs had served as "Shubenacadie Sam" since the practice began in Nova Scotia, as groundhogs usually live 10-15 years in captivity.
-In 2021, Sam was a 7-year-old female groundhog.
-Park employees served as the caretaker for Shubenacadie Sam and the park's groundhogs for almost 17 years.
-They provided breakfast for the groundhog, usually yogurt and melon.
+In 2021, a 7-year-old female groundhog, "Samantha", assumed the prediction duties.
+Park employees have served as the caretaker for Shubenacadie Sam and the park's groundhogs for over 20 years.
+They provide breakfast for the groundhog, usually yogurt and melon.
 Staff also read to the groundhog who has been designated an advocate for Family Literacy Day.
-Shubenacadie Sam usually draws around 200 spectators for his or her prediction.
+Shubenacadie Sam inspired a children's book in 2022.
+Pages of the book are displayed around the park offering visitors a groundhog tour of the park.
+The ceremony was held virtually by web streaming during the COVID-19 pandemic in 2021 and 2022 but live gatherings resumed in 2023.